PaulBeaudet/Millennial/_posts/2016-04-04-about-the-author.md

 image: cuba-4.jpg
 ---

 Hi there!
 I'm Paul.
 I’m a idiot turned programmer.
-Ever since I first learned how to program while building alternative keyboard, I have pursued programming as a passion, and as a career.
+Ever since I first learned how to program while building alternative keyboards, I have pursued programming as a passion, and as a career.
 Here is a compilation of some of my favourite things that I have built over the years on my <a href="http://github.com/PaulBeaudet" target="_blank">Github</a> page.

 ### Whats going on here